 What is hostname

-Hostname is the humanly readable identity of the server.
+The hostname is the humanly readable identity of the server.
 Any server is identified by IP address in the network but to identify easily hostname is also given.
-Normally FQDN (Fully Qualified Domain Name) is expected for the system but even Domain name (name before the dot) is also fine for systems under private networks.
-Hostname can be alpha-numeric
+Normally FQDN (Fully Qualified Domain Name) is expected for the system but even Domain name (the name before the dot) is also fine for systems under private networks.
+The hostname can be alpha-numeric

 Generally hostname standards to the maximum of 255 bytes long.
 But normally people prefer to keep it 10-12 characters long so that it’s easy to remember.
 Kernel variables

 HOST_NAME_MAX defines your current max limit of hostname.
 You can get their values using